Hearing Loss FAQ's

 Like many other high-tech devices (TVs, phones, computers), hearing aids have experienced a major technological revolution in the past decade and especially in the last few years.

-The best of today’s hearing aids are designed to virtually eliminate feedback; make listening in noisy environments easier and more comfortable; stream stereo sound from TVs and radios directly to the hearing aid itself; let you talk on your phone hands-free; and much more.
-All in instruments that are smaller (in some cases, invisible) and more comfortable and powerful than ever before.
+The best of today’s hearing aids are designed to track body and brain health; virtually eliminate feedback; make listening in noisy environments easier and more comfortable; stream stereo sound from TVs and radios directly to the hearing aid itself; let you talk on your phone hands-free; and much more.
+All in instruments that are smaller (in some cases, invisible) and more comfortable, rechargeable and powerful than ever before.

 Is there an adjustment period to wearing hearing aids?